Let’s learn how to recover Expired Updates from the admin console. The SCCM patch management is not easy if you are new to this process.

-Do you see, SCCM patching issue with Windows 10 KB5003637 June Cumulative Update?
+Do you see the SCCM patching issue with Windows 10 KB5003637 June Cumulative Update?
 Learn how to recover Expired Update KB5003173 from the SCCM admin console from this post.
 You need to have appropriate SCCM RBAC access to complete this activity.

 - Navigate to \Administration\Overview\Site Configuration\Sites